ATA Airlines: First bankruptcy

 After the economic upheaval caused by the 9/11 attacks upon the airline industry of the United States, ATA and its then parent company AMTRAN suffered substantial financial hardships.
 Among the small group of airlines to receive ATSB backing from the US Government, this alone proved not enough for American Trans Air to remain out of reorganization caused from the hardships and ill-timing of the refleeting to 737-800s just prior to the terrorism attacks.

 On October 26, 2004, ATA Holdings and its subsidiaries filed for Chapter 11 bankruptcy protection.
 Eventually, shareholders of ATA Holdings stock lost all their money and received no shares.
 The stock, previously traded on the Nasdaq stock exchange as "ATAH", was delisted.

 In 2004, AirTran Airways agreed to pay $90 million for ATA's 14 gates at Chicago-Midway.
-Southwest made a higher bid and AirTran's deal fell apart.
+Southwest made a higher bid and the deal with AirTran fell apart.

-In December 2004, ATA entered into an agreement with Southwest Airlines to transfer six gates at Chicago Midway International Airport and 27% of non-voting stock in exchange for a cash influx and codeshare agreement.
+In December 2004, ATA entered into an agreement with Southwest Airlines to transfer six gates at Chicago Midway International Airport and 27% of non-voting stock in exchange for a cash influx and a codeshare agreement.

 In the beginning of 2005, the airline drastically reduced flights at its Indianapolis hub to only three destinations and centered scheduled flights at Chicago Midway International Airport in order to complement Southwest Airlines codeshare flights.
 ATA also focused on serving markets that were business oriented and did not have Southwest service, such as San Francisco, Dallas/Fort Worth, and New York–LaGuardia.
 Additionally, ATA began offering point-to-point service not connecting to its Midway Hub, as to benefit other Southwest Airlines focus cities, such as Las Vegas, Orlando, and Phoenix, with connections to non-Southwest destinations such as Denver and Hawaii.
 Southwest CEO Gary Kelly said that revenues were up nearly 20% due to the new codesharing agreement.

 On March 28, 2005, ATA shut down its commuter airline service, ATA Connection operated by Chicago Express Airlines via a codeshare agreement, and later sold the assets to a private buyer.
 ATA Connection had initially operated British Aerospace Jetstream 31 turboprops which were then replaced with Saab 340B turboprops and was providing passenger feed for ATA at Chicago Midway Airport via a code sharing agreement.
 In attempt to reduce operating costs, the airline also downsized its fleet by returning twenty Boeing 737-800 and eight Boeing 757-300 aircraft, along with numerous Boeing 757-200 aircraft.
 The eight 757-300 airframes were subsequently refurbished by Boeing, the lessor, and then leased to Continental Airlines.